AxonIQ/reference-guide/operations-guide/production-considerations/monitoring-and-metrics.md

 You are free to configure any combination of `MessageMonitors` through constructors on your messaging components, and even simpler by using the Configuration API.
-The `GlobalMetricRegistry` contained in the `axon-metrics` module provides a set of sensible defaults per type of messaging component.
+The `GlobalMetricRegistry` contained in the `axon-metrics` and `axon-micrometer` modules provides a set of sensible defaults per type of messaging component.
 The following example shows you how to configure default metrics for your message handling components:

+### Dropwizard

 {% tabs %}
 {% tab title="Axon Configuration API" %}